masoudrahimi39/SpeedyShortcuts/README.md

 ### Ubuntu

-1. Open terminal and go to `/tmp` directory by the below command:
+1. Open terminal and navigate to `/tmp` directory using the below command:
   ```php
 cd /tmp
 ```